jcmcken/flintlock/README.md

 All three keys (``author``, ``name``, ``version``) are required, but can be any value.
 These metadata are merely used to namespace the module.

+``flintlock`` developers can choose to include more files in their modules if needed.

 ### Stages

 ``flintlock`` has different "stages" of execution that occur in a specific order every time